dscountergo/Azure-Line-Controller/README.md

 ### Introduction

-Line-Controller is an industrial production monitoring system based on IoT technologies, enabling company to transform production processes by connecting production lines to the Azure IoT platform.
+LineAgent-Azure is an industrial production monitoring system based on IoT technologies, enabling company to transform production processes by connecting production lines to the Azure IoT platform.
 The system provides real-time monitoring, data analysis, and automatic failure handling.

 #### Main Features: